 Friday, we toured stunningly beautiful Cabo San Lucas.
 It was not possible to capture the beauty of the panoramic landscapes with a camera lens.
 It is certainly something one needs to experience in person.
 One stop included a glass-blowing factory filled with beautiful pieces of artistic glassware and another was a local artisan’s gallery.
 A portion of our tour included driving by a six-star hotel with suites for $700 per night.
 I thought to myself…maybe next time.

 My heart was deeply touched by the friendship of Diana, Shannon and Lynda who were extensions of God’s mercy and grace as HE is transforming me into HIS image.
-All in all, it was evident the LORD God Almighty uncorked the new wine!
+All in all, it was evident the LORD God Almighty uncorked HIS new wine!
+(John 2).

 After our imminent disembarking, we rode large air-conditioned buses to the nearby airport.
 Diana and Shannon were on the same bus giving us an extra 30 minutes together, a precious gift of time.
 I witnessed the LORD’s overt love so many times on the cruise.
 HE hugged us over and over and over!

-When I arrived late at the Portland, Oregon airport late, due to a delayed flight, the person scheduled to provide transportation had come and gone.
-Thankfully, Lynda gave me a lift to Gresham, which was a bit out of the way for them.
+When I arrived late at the Portland, Oregon airport, due to a delayed flight, the person scheduled to provide transportation had come and gone.
+Thankfully, Lynda gave me a ride to Gresham, which was a bit out of the way for her.

 My life is full to overflowing of the amazing love, miracles and kindness of ABBA ADONAI!